aircall/frontend-hiring-test/README.md

 We don’t provide any boilerplate as a simple [CRA](https://create-react-app.dev/) will be enough here.
 Feel free to create a repository and send us the link once you’re ready.
 If the repository is private, please invite @litil and @kamalbennani.

-We'll try to review it in the next 48 hours and get back to you in order to talk about your code!
+We'll try to review it in the next 48 hours and get back to you to talk about your code!

 Contact us at jobs@aircall.io if you need more details.